 for future use.

 - Keep in with German through online learning.

-- Keep writing to your friends
+- Keep writing to your friends and colleagues

 from your class in the foreign language.
 If you joined a German course, write letters and e-mails in German.
 Write about your experiences, e.g. on the TREFF PUNKT school page in Facebook, and comment on photos and reports.